Thomas James Smith

 Thomas James Smith (1827−1896) was the founder of Smith & Nephew, one of the United Kingdom's largest medical devices businesses.

 Career

 After training as a pharmacist at a dispensing chemist in Grantham and then at University College, London, Thomas Smith opened his own chemist's shop in Hull in 1856.
 In 1858 he started selling cod-liver oil most of which came from Newfoundland although he obtained one large batch at a cheaper price from Norway: he sold these supplies to hospitals on a wholesale basis.

 In 1896 he was joined by his nephew, Horatio Nelson Smith, who helped build T.J.
 Smith & Nephew into a global medical supplies business.
 Thomas Smith died later in 1896.

-Family

-Smith, who never married, had no children.

 Other interests

 He became President of the Hull Chamber of Commerce.